openshift/enhancements/enhancements/network/ovs-hardware-offload.md

 ### Goals

-Enable OpenFlow hardware offload for OVN datapath
+Enable OVS hardware offload for OVN datapath

 ### Non-Goals

-Replace OpenFlow software based solution
+Using hardware offload for any part of the OpenShift control plane

 ## Proposal